You can book 2 man weeks to the Rack

 end user had been involved and he was probably looking forward

-to the days events and getting his new toy.
+to the days events (mainly wining and dining) and getting his

-It was too big, too heavy and the computers
+It was too big, it was too heavy and

 It had cost, it transpired, £1,000,000